ptjames/analysis_lapd/README.md

     * [Evaluate the model and create SHAP plots](https://github.com/ptjames/analysis_lapd/blob/a2b51f26fdf1461d38e705b7d16aa92e82bc16c3/analysis/analysis.py#L488-L492)

 ## Results
-To analyze our results, we can make use of SHAP plots.
-For each demographic X, there are two SHAP plots constructed from our model predicting whether an officer's propensity to stop demographic X will increase/decrease.
-First, the summary plot shows the impact of each model feature on the output prediction.
-For each demographic X's summary plot, we are most concerned with the effect of the X_influencing feature, since this describes how our model relates policing behavior of an officer to the influence of other officers.
-Second, the dependence plot gives us a more detailed look into how X_influencing with X_officer_past jointly affects an officer's propensity to stop demographic X. For the first demographic analyzed, I will spend more time explaining the analysis process than subsequent demographics, since subsequent ones will follow a similar pattern.
+To analyze our results, we make use of SHAP plots.
+General information on SHAP plots can be found [here](https://github.com/slundberg/shap).
+For each demographic X, there are two SHAP plots constructed for each demographic's model.
+First, the summary SHAP plot shows the impact of each model feature on the output binary prediction.
+For each demographic X's summary plot, we focus on the effect of the X_influencing feature, since it describes how our model relates an officer's policing behavior to the influence of other officers.
+Second, the dependence SHAP plot gives us a more detailed look into how (X_influencing, X_officer_past) jointly affects an officer's propensity to stop demographic X. For the first demographic analyzed, a more thorough explanation is given than subsequent demographics, since subsequent ones will follow a similar analysis pattern.

 ### SHAP Female (F)
 First it's importance the check whether our model has some degree of predictive power.
 This model's accuracy on our evaluation set comes out to 64.6%, on a set where our class 0 vs. class 1 split is 46.7% vs 53.3%.
 We should not expect 100% accuracy, since there are certainly other explanatory variables; however, an accuracy of 64.6% is definitely an improvement over the best naive guess of the majority class that would yield 53.3% accuracy.